splunk/public-o11y-docs/data-visualization/charts/chart-builder.rst

 Click :strong:`Enter Formula` to enter a formula in the :strong:`Signal` field.

-.. tip:: To see only the composite metric (in this case, C, the percentage value) on the chart, click the eye icon to the left of plots A and B to hide them from the display.
+.. note:: To see only the composite metric (in this case, C, the percentage value) on the chart, click the eye icon to the left of plots A and B to hide them from the display.

 Determine the kind of entry a plot is displaying